komarapavansai/Buyme-Final-Project/README.md

 To run the project, use 'npm install' in each of the repositories, followed by 'npm run start';

-Make sure to assign distinct ports to each repo
+Make sure to assign distinct ports to each repo.